Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Experimental Tests of Lepton Flavor Universality

 In this section we describe the key features of all of these measurements regarding their event selection, background determination, main uncertainties, and signal extraction.
-The following subsections group the various results according to their $b$-hadron \emph{tagging} method which, as we saw in Sec.~\ref{sec:bframe}, can be employed to determine the momentum of the parent $b$-hadron and has a substantial impact on the approach to determine the signal yields and on the composition of the background contributions.
-Table~\ref{tab:overview} shows an overview of the results and the subsections where they are discussed.
-Additionally, the section following this one (Sec.~\ref{sec:systematics}) offers a deeper dive into the various sources of systematic uncertainty to which these measurements are subject as well the prospects for its reduction, and Sec.~\ref{sec:interpretation} provides combinations of the various \RDx results and comparisons of all the observables with their respective SM predictions.
+The following subsections \ref{sec:hadronic_tag}--\ref{sec:belle_polarization} group the various results according to their $b$-hadron \emph{tagging} method which, as we saw in Sec.~\ref{sec:bframe}, can be employed to determining the momentum of the parent $b$-hadron and has a substantial impact on the approach to determine the signal yields and on the composition of the background contributions.
+Table~\ref{tab:overview} shows an overview of the results and the subsections in which they are discussed.
+Additionally, the section following this one (Sec.~\ref{sec:systematics}) offers a deeper dive into the various sources of systematic uncertainty to which these measurements are subject, as well the prospects for its reduction.
+Section~\ref{sec:interpretation} provides combinations of the various \RDx results and comparisons of all the observables with their respective SM predictions.

-There exist, in addition, measurements of the inclusive $B \to X_c \, \tau \nu$ rate, that we will not cover in this review.
-These comprise LEP measurements of $b \to X \tau \nu$~\cite{Barate:2000rc,Abreu:1999xe,Acciarri:1996wt,Acciarri:1994hb,Abbiendi:2001fi}, that require assumptions about cancellation of hadronization effects in order to be interpreted as $B \to X\, \tau \nu$ measurements, and a recent result~\cite{handle:20.500.11811/7578} that is unpublished.
+There exist, in addition, several measurements of the inclusive $B \to X_c \, \tau \nu$ rate that we will not cover in this section.
+These comprise LEP measurements of $b \to X \tau \nu$~\cite{Barate:2000rc,Abreu:1999xe,Acciarri:1996wt,Acciarri:1994hb,Abbiendi:2001fi}, that require assumptions about the cancellation of hadronization effects in order to be interpreted as $B \to X\, \tau \nu$ measurements, and a recent result~\cite{handle:20.500.11811/7578} that is unpublished.
+A comparison of the predicted and measured rates from inclusive and exclusive semitauonic decays is presented in Sec.~\ref{sec:incl_excl.pdf}.